Blog

 Our nails tend to grow more slowly and more thickly as we get older.
 This is often a result of reduced circulation and years of bashing them against the inside of the end of shoes which make them thicken.

 One person in six over 50 will develop osteoarthritis in the mid-foot.
 According to a recent study at Keele University’s Arthritis Research UK Primary Care Centre.
 Osteoarthritis is characterised by inflammation around the joints, damage to cartilage and swelling, which causes pain, stiffness and restricts movement.
-Sometimes it causes bony bumps on the top of the foot.
-It is possible to develop osteoarthritis just in the feet.
+Sometimes it causes bony bumps on the top of the foot and it is possible to develop osteoarthritis just in the feet.

 The foot comprises 26 bones, 12 of which are in the mid-section.
 A big hip joint is well designed to take the whole body weight but that same weight has to go through each individual bone and small joint in the mid-foot.
 Risk factors include genetic predisposition, injury to the area and overuse.

-What can your Podiatrist do for foot pain?
+What can your Podiatrist do for arthritic foot pain?

 A verruca is different because it is a viral infection of the skin and has a blood supply.
 Verrucas can also cause pain because they are also rich in nerve tissue.
 This means that when they are compressed – they hurt!